Build an AI Quiz Generator with OpenAI: Step-by-Step Tutorial Part 1

 Open your Command line interface and run the following command npx create-next-app@latest

-⚠️Make sure you have Node.js 18.18 or higher installed on your local machine.
+Make sure you have Node.js 18.18 or higher installed on your local machine.

-After installation is done, in the command line, change the directory cd quiz-generator
+After installation is done, in the command line, change the directory cd quiz-generator and run npm run dev

 Visit Localhost.
 You should see something like the following